 The World of Hyatt loyalty program allows guests to earn free nights by combining hotel stays with credit card points.

-One of the significant benefits of World of Hyatt membership is that it allows members to transfer and share points with other World of Hyatt members.
+One significant benefit of World of Hyatt membership is that it allows members to transfer and share points with other members.

 Whether you are transferring to friends or family, transferring points to another member is a great way to help them get closer to achieving their bucket-list vacations.